 The Golden Eagles' first Metro Conference game and victory was in Reed Green Coliseum against Tulane, when Southern Miss defeated the Green Wave 50-48 on December 6, 1982.
 The program's first Conference USA game also was played at Reed Green Coliseum, a 75-70 loss to Cincinnati on Jan.
 11, 1996.
 The first C-USA win at the arena occurred against USF, when the team won 59-51 on Feb.
 24, 1996.

-Green Coliseum is also the home of Lady Golden Eagle basketball, and the facility is used for other campus functions such as graduation, concerts, and civic events.
+Green Coliseum is also the home of Lady Eagle basketball and volleyball, and the facility is used for other campus functions such as graduation, concerts, and civic events.

-When the grand-scale expansion and improvements plan was laid out in April 2003 by Director of Athletics, Richard Giannini, Southern Miss began to take its first steps in becoming one of the most competitive overall programs in the nation.
+When the grand-scale expansion and improvements plan was laid out in April 2003, Southern Miss began to take its first steps in becoming one of the most competitive overall programs in the nation.
 The comprehensive facilities initiative seeks marked improvements in every sporting venue including Reed Green Coliseum.

 Green Coliseum recently underwent an internal change, with the upgrade of the heating and cooling systems.
-That phase of the comprehensive renovation plan was completed in the summer of 2004; with work on phase two of the project - which will include changes and updates to the coaches' offices, player locker rooms and training areas - next on the construction schedule.
+That phase of the comprehensive renovation plan was completed in the summer of 2004.
+In the summer of 2009, brand new coaches' offices, player locker rooms, training areas and a weight room were finished and added on to the Coliseum.

-All of these changes will be done in an effort to improve every venue at Southern Miss, enabling each to become more fan-friendly and provide a better atmosphere and game day experience that is sure to increase excitement and support for the various sports teams.
+All of these changes were done in an effort to improve every venue at Southern Miss, enabling each to become more fan-friendly and provide a better atmosphere and game day experience that is sure to increase excitement and support for the various sports teams.